 love spontaneously arises between two people

-is to say, in all the ways not pertaining to, or expressive of, emotional
+in ways not pertaining to, or expressive of, emotional

 to another.
-It is that affective love possess a
+It is that affective love possesses

 of love incumbent upon all of us.
 It fulfils the precepts